m-dhiraj/foreflight-info-app/README.md

 Decision: I chose to use React because of its component based architecture and it popularity, having expirence in it makes it fast and efficent to devlop in.

-Tradeoff: There is a learning curve for devlopers not expirenced in React, potentially impacting the scaling of my application being reliant as it relies on the foundation of others.
+Tradeoff: There is a learning curve for devlopers not expirenced in React, potentially impacting the scaling of my application as it relies on the foundation of others.

 Backend Technology: